Shark Bay Fishing Report – Latest Updates & Tips

 Cod

-Cod are lurking in the structure – caves, ledges, and bommies.
-A fresh fillet bait dropped into their lair usually doesn’t last long.
-Great eating if you bleed and ice them quick.
+Cod are hiding in the rocks – caves, ledges and bommies.
+A fresh lively fillet as bait tossed into their lair generally does not survive for long.
+Bleed and ice and great eating!

 Squid

-The seagrass beds around Monkey Mia and Denham are alive with squid.
-Perfect for a family session with jigs – and they double up as primo bait for bigger fish.
+Monkey Mia and Denham’s seagrass beds are crawling with squid.
+Ideal for a family session with jigs – and they also double-up nicely as primo bait for bigger fish.

 Local Gear Tips